karst-club/karst/static/page_data/rulebook/knacks.md

 ### Throwing Weapons
 Effect: You may attack twice per turn with thrown weapons or once at a +2 to-hit bonus.
 Level: Basic
 Category: Combat Capabilities

+### Unarmed Combat
+Effect: Makes unarmed attacks do more damage.
+Maybe can take multiple time or has Expert version.
+Look at monk/mystic rules for inspiration.
+Level: Basic
+Category: Combat Capabilities